The skyline of edmonton with a bridge over a river.

 It is now necessary to make use of and work along the entire value chain of the hydrogen economy.
 We’ve got word that the message has been well received by the province of Alberta, together with the federal government.
 We’re anticipating some information on the government budget, which is expected to be released soon.

 This might help to incentivize further the hydrogen economy to develop demand.
 This year will see the start of a trucking pilot project.
-We have a couple of hydrogen buses in our region that we are testing, and that is only the beginning.
+We have a couple of hydrogen buses in our Region that we are testing, and that is only the beginning.

 Is developing a hydrogen-powered truck that can handle Canada’s cold climate a focal point?